 What is Credit Associates?

 Credit Associates is a debt settlement company that offers direct negotiations.
-In states where there are tighter restrictions on debt settlement companies, it uses a team of in-house lawyers to handle negotiations.
+In states with tighter restrictions on debt settlement companies, it uses a team of in-house lawyers to handle negotiations.

-It's been around since 2016, according to the BBB — though there isn't much information on its website.
+It’s been around since 2016, according to the Better Business Bureau — though there isn’t much information on the BBB website.
 Its name has generally stayed out of the headlines, which is typically a good thing when it comes to debt settlement.

 How do I get started?

 You can sign up for a consultation online or over the phone.
 Here’s how you can get started online.

 - Visit the Credit Associates homepage or select the Go to site button on this page.

 - Fill out the form under Let’s Get Started.
 Include the amount of debt you want to settle and your contact information.